- About the Advisory Council on Women’s Issues (Yukon)

 - develops public awareness of the issues affecting the status of women;

-- promotes a change of attitudes in Yukon so that women may enjoy equality of opportunity;
+- promotes a change of attitudes in the Yukon so that women may enjoy equality of opportunity;

 - encourages discussions and expressions of opinion by Yukon residents on issues affecting the status of women;